Luet-lab/luet-lab.github.io/content/en/docs/Concepts/Packages/templates.md

   Use templates to fine tune build specs
 ---

-Luet supports the [`helm` rendering engine template](https://helm.sh/docs/chart_template_guide/).
+Luet supports the [`sprig` rendering engine template, like helm](http://masterminds.github.io/sprig/).
 It's being used to interpolate `build.yaml` and `finalize.yaml` files before their execution.
 The following document assumes you are familiar with the `helm` templating.

 The `build.yaml` and `finalize.yaml` files are rendered during build time, and it's possible to use the `helm` templating syntax inside such files.
 The `definition.yaml` file will be used to interpolate templating values available in `build.yaml`